Starburst-Driven Galactic Outflows -- Unveiling the Suppressive Role of Cosmic Ray Halos: Model Limitations and Assumptions

-\textbf{Treatment of CRs.} Our treatment of CRs involves a number of simplifications.
-While we do not explicitly account for CR cooling or interactions within the flow, this is well justified given the relevant timescales (see Appendix~\ref{sec:halo_timescales}).
+\paragraph{Treatment of CRs.} Our treatment of CRs involves a number of simplifications.
+While we do not explicitly account for CR cooling or interactions within the flow, this is well justified given the relevant timescales (see Appendix~\ref{sec:halo_timescales}), at least in the context of low mass galaxies.
+In more massive galaxies with denser gas, it becomes increasingly difficult for shocks driven by stellar feedback to break-out of the disk, where cooling losses do dominate, rendering CR-driven galactic outflows ineffective in such systems with halo masses above $\gtrsim 10^{12}\,\text{M}_{\odot}$ \citep{2018MNRAS.475..570J, 2024MNRAS.52710897G}.
 However, future studies with more detailed CR propagation modeling may yield different quantitative results, particularly if a detailed CR transport model within the halo is included.
 Such models could alter the distribution of halo CRs~\citep{2021ApJ...914..135R}, and reveal the microphysical impacts of CRs on outflows, including re-acceleration processes and interactions with complex magnetic field structures at the outflow–halo interface~\citep[see, e.g.][]{2023MNRAS.522.2936H}.
 Additionally, our study does not consider the spectral evolution of CR particles, which could influence the coupling between CRs and the outflowing wind fluid, potentially modifying their driving efficiency and altering observable CR emission signatures.
 Future work incorporating these effects could provide a clearer understanding of how CRs shape the development of outflows in CR-rich galaxy halos.